 When you hire a fundraising consultant, it’s not only important to convey your needs, but it’s also important to explain everything fully so that your consultant is aware of any concerns or problems.

-While telling your consultant about your fundraising problems may seem intimidating, it’s important that your advisor knows the good and the not-so-great to fully evaluate your needs.
+While telling your nonprofit consultant about your fundraising problems may seem intimidating, it’s important that your adviser knows the good and the not-so-great to fully evaluate your needs.